 We have also, in alternating years, sponsored an ongoing Arab-Jewish dialogue, together with the Harvard Program on International Conflict Analysis and Resolution (PICAR).
 In this dialogue we seek to go beyond confrontation and rhetoric, and reach a high level of understanding, if not acceptance, of each other’s positions.

 Not least, membership in MELSA has allowed us to develop friendships we never would have had in our respective homes.
 Informal meetings, lunches, etc., have been at least as important as officially sponsored activities in fortifying these friendships.
-We look forward to more social events in 2001-2002.

 The upcoming year promises to be exciting.
 MELSA looks forward to our annual events, and seeks suggestions for new programs.
 We rely on the ideas and participation of all of our members, new and old, to plan and carry out activities.
 We look forward to meeting you in the fall.